ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 There are pharmacies called “compounding pharmacies” which also make Semaglutide and Tirzepetide at a reduced price.
 We are currently partnering with Rite Value Pharmacy which will mail the medication to you in about a week.
 It is injected weekly just under the skin of your abdomen, similar to insulin.
 If you are uncomfortable with this, bring your medication to our office so we may assist you.

 Semaglutide is less expensive than Tirzepetide.
-Both of these medications are gradually increased and are less expensive the first couple of months, but Semaglutide will ultimately cost about $180 per month and Tirzepetide $300 per month.
+Both of these medications are gradually increased and are less expensive the first couple of months, but Semaglutide will range in cost from $99 – $200 per month and Tirzepetide $150 – $350 per month shipped to your door.
 Some patients will start with Semaglutide and switch to Tirzepetide if their goal is not achieved.
 Others may begin their weight loss journey with Tirzepetide.

 Ultimately, the patient’s weight will plateau and a decision will need to be made to stop the medication or stay on a lower dose for maintenance.
 Others may decide to create a calorie restricted diet to maintain their new weight.